-Unit 509:Managing Stakeholder Relationships Syllabus coverage Addressed within section 1.1 Analyse the types of stakeholder relationships within organisations 1 1.2 Examine the benefits and challenges for organisations working with different stal nolder groups 1 2.1 Examine the contractual framewood for stakeholder engagement and managine 2 2.2 Specify a process for planning stakehold engagement 2 3.1 Analyse the role of the ma. her in managing stakeholder relations 3 3.2 Evaluate the respondence of collaborative of grative relationships 3 3.3 Discus thods managing conflict in stakeho 'e. ngage. nt 3 4.1 Examine the for neasuring the impact of reholde angae ment on organisational 4
+Unit 509:Managing Stakeholder Relationships Syllabus coverage Addressed within section 1.1 Analyse the types of stakeholder relationships within organisations 1 1.2 Examine the benefits and challenges for organisations working with different statolder groups 1 2.1 Examine the contractual framewon for stakeholder engagement and managiner 2 2.2 Specify a process for planning stakehold engagement 2 3.1 Analyse the role of the ma. her in managing stakeholder relations 3 3.2 Evaluate the proof colle prative pr' g techniques manages keholder relationships 3 3.3 Discus thods managing conflict in stakeho 'e, ngage, nt 3 4.1 Examine ether for measuring the impact of skeholde engagement on organisational encempts.
+4